 Despite a sporadic regional economy, St. John's population growth consistently outpaced other Parishes on the South-shore of Lake Pontchartrain through the mid-2000s.
 Since 1960, St. John Parish has seen sustained population growth and more recently, between 2000 and 2005, St. John's population growth equaled that of the decade between 1990 and 2000.
-This growth accelerated following the devastation of Hurricane Katrina in Southeast Louisiana and in 2008 reached it's highest level with a population approaching 48,000.
-However, since that height the population in St. John has declined, and now sits at 44,758, and likely could dip further as a result of the impacts of Hurricane Isaac.
+This growth accelerated following the devastation of Hurricane Katrina in Southeast Louisiana and reached a crescendo in 2008 with a population of nearly 48,000.
+However, since that height the population in St. John has declined, and now sits at 44,758, and likely will dip further as a result of the impacts of Hurricane Isaac.